dgwarlug47/notes2/content/blog/Literature/And then there were none/main.md

 ---
-title: Literature/And then there were none
+title: And then there were none
 order: 2
 description: I love agatha christie
+types: Literature
 ---

 ![alt text](image.png)